Top women's hockey players to boycott professional leagues

 “It’s time for a long-term viable professional league that will showcase the greatest product of women’s professional hockey in the world.”

-Players, and even the commissioners, from the NWHL and now-defunct CWHL have previously said a single women’s professional league in North America would be best for the sport.
+Players, and even commissioners, from the NWHL and now-defunct CWHL have previously said a single women’s professional league in North America would be best for the sport.

 Many pundits have suggested the ideal outcome for women’s hockey in North America would be if the National Hockey League, home to the top men’s players, provided its infrastructure, marketing and branding to unite the two leagues.

-But the NHL, which has provided financial support to women’s hockey, has previously said it was hesitant about assuming control over either league because it does not believe in their models.
+The NHL, which has provided financial support to women’s hockey and previously said it was hesitant about assuming control over either league because it does not believe in their models, is monitoring the situation.

+“Obviously, we will be interested observers in how this plays out,” NHL Deputy Commissioner Bill Daly told Reuters in an email.

+“We support the NWHL’s objective of giving elite women hockey players the ability to perform at the professional level.”

 The group of women who have come together say they feel a sense of responsibility to leave the game in better shape than when they entered it.

-“While we have all accomplished so much, there is no greater accomplishment than what we have the potential to do right here and right now - not just for this generation of players, but for the generations to come,” the players’ statement read.
+“While we have all accomplished so much, there is no greater accomplishment than what we have the potential to do right here and right now - not just for this generation of players, but for the generations to come,” the players’ statement said.

 “With that purpose, we are coming together, not just as individual players, but as one collective voice to help navigate the future and protect the players needs.”